A large data result for vacuum Einstein's equations: Introduction

 We impose the transported spatial gauge (see Definition~\ref{spatial}), in which the pair $(\Sigma, \mathfrak{T})$ satisfies a manifestly hyperbolic evolution system.
 This is coupled with an elliptic equation for the lapse function determined by the CMC condition.
 In this formulation, we establish the following global convergence theorem for the Einstein flow in the large data regime on general negative Yamabe slices.

-\begin{theorem}[Semi-global existence: $\Lambda > 0$, $\sigma(M) \leq 0$] Let $(\widehat{M}^{3+1}, \widehat{g})$ be a globally hyperbolic Lorentzian spacetime satisfying the Einstein vacuum equations with positive cosmological constant $\Lambda > 0$, and suppose that $\widehat{M}$ admits a constant mean curvature (CMC) foliation by compact spacelike hypersurfaces diffeomorphic to a closed $3$-manifold $M$.
+\begin{theorem}[Global Well-posedness: $\Lambda > 0$, $\sigma(M) \leq 0$] Let $(\widehat{M}^{3+1}, \widehat{g})$ be a globally hyperbolic Lorentzian spacetime satisfying the Einstein vacuum equations with positive cosmological constant $\Lambda > 0$, and suppose that $\widehat{M}$ admits a constant mean curvature (CMC) foliation by compact spacelike hypersurfaces diffeomorphic to a closed $3$-manifold $M$.
 Assume furthermore that $M$ is of negative Yamabe type, i.e., $\sigma(M) \leq 0$.

 Fix a smooth background Riemannian metric $\xi_0$ on $M$ and a constant $C > 1$.
 For any initial energy quantity $\mathcal{I}^{0} > 0$, there exists a constant $a = a(\mathcal{I}^{0}) > 0$, so that $\mathcal{I}^{0} e^{-a/10} < 1$.